fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 configFile.Save(ConfigurationSaveMode.Modified);
 {% endhighlight %}

-The changes take effect immediately in the assembly's config file once the `Save()` method is called.
+At line 1 the configuration file is read into `configFile`; the next line adds a new configuration `NewName` with value `Daniel Doe`.
+The new configuration is stored immediately in the assembly's config file once the `Save()` method is called in the last line.

-Reloading Settings From File in Run Time
+Reloading Settings from File in Run Time
 ----------------------------------------

 After making many changes to the configuration values in run time, you may sometimes need to invalidate the changes and re-read the values from configuration file.
 Just call the `RefreshSection()` method with parameter `appSettings` as the following statement does.